About WFC

 The Kathryn ‘Kit’ Schmauch Conservation Easement established with Upper Saco Valley Land Trust to permanently protect nearly 400 acres of wilderness and green space.

-Octavia Driscoll serves as Interim Executive Director, and is then succeeded by the volunteer Interim Management Committee (see below) in 2023.
+Octavia Driscoll serves as Interim Executive Director and is then succeeded by the volunteer Interim Management Committee in 2023 that helped WFC have its first real “come-back” summer post-pandemic and demonstrated the community’s strength.
+In December 2023, Megan Chapman and Andrew Maki assumed responsibility as Directors.

 Matt Parks, Buildings and Grounds Manager